West Newton's home for arts and culture.

 The main floor exhibit showcases the vibrant work of local mixed-media artist, Nina Bellucci, whose stretched canvases & banner paintings recall time spent in nature, incorporating the use of multiple media & techniques.

-The exhibit on display in the ground floor gallery highlights the vast career of New England native, Charlotte Lockwood, whose work was widely exhibited across Massachusetts and taught art in Newton for many years.
+The exhibit on display in the ground floor gallery highlights the vast career of New England native, Charlotte Lockwood, whose work has been widely exhibited across Massachusetts and taught art in Newton for many years.